developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ------

 ## Automated Activation
 Enterprise Keyboard 1.1 (and higher) can be configured remotely on multiple managed devices using Zebra's [StageNow](../../../../) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system.
-Configuration also can be handled programmatically through Zebra's [EMDK for Android](../../../../) software development kit.

 Actions to be executed on the Android Settings panel:
 1. <b>Open Language and input</b>